 - Bandages and gauze pads - a small roll of bandage and a few gauze pads can be packed for treating more serious cuts and wounds.

 - Scissors - these can be used to trim down a gauze pad, to cut bandages to size, to snip hair from around a cut, and for countless other purposes.
-Make sure to pack these into your checked luggage though!
+Make sure to pack them into your checked luggage though!

 - Antiseptic creams - another essential for helping to treat infection or preventing it from spreading further.